|Home » TECHNOLOGY » Offshore » Wind turbine technology for offshore locations|

 Key issues to be addressed for good economics of an offshore wind farm are:

-- Minimisation of maintenance requirements
+- Minimisation of maintenance requirements; and

-- Maximisation of access feasibility
+- Maximisation of access feasibility.

 The dilemma for the designer is how best to trade the cost of minimising maintenance by increasing reliability - often at added cost in redundant systems or greater design margins - against the cost systems for facilitating and increasing maintenance capability.
 Previous studies within the EU research programmes, such as OptiOWECS, have considered a range of strategies from zero maintenance (abandonment of faulty offshore turbines) to highly facilitated maintenance.

 Access is critical as, in spite of the direct cost of component or system replacement in the difficult offshore conditions, lost production is often the greatest cost penalty of a wind turbine fault.
 For that reason much attention is given to access.
-Related to the means of access is the feasibility of various types of maintenance activities and the need or not for support systems (cranes etc) and other provisions in the wind turbine nacelle systems.
+Related to the means of access is the feasibility of various types of maintenance activities and the need or not for support systems (cranes and so on) and other provisions in the wind turbine nacelle systems.

 The impacts of maintenance strategy on nacelle design relate to:

-- Provision for access to the nacelle
+- Provision for access to the nacelle;